 Some of these medicines can have serious eye-related side effects, such as glaucoma and cataracts.
 Medicine by mouth or injection can have side effects in other parts of the body outside the eyes.
 You may need to visit your doctor frequently for follow-up examinations and blood tests.

 - Vitrectomy.
 Surgery to remove some of the vitreous in your eye is rarely used to diagnose or manage the condition.

 A medication-releasing implant.
 For people with difficult-to-treat posterior uveitis, a device that's implanted in the eye may be an option.
-This device slowly releases corticosteroid into the eye for two to three years.
+This device slowly releases corticosteroid into the eye for months or years depending on the implant used.

-Cataracts usually develop in people who have not yet had cataract surgery.
-Up to 30% of patients will also require treatment for elevated eye pressure to prevent the development of glaucoma.
+If people have not had cataract surgery, this treatment usually causes cataracts to develop.
+Also, up to 30% of patients will require treatment or monitoring for elevated eye pressure or glaucoma.

-The speed of your recovery depends in part on the type of uveitis you have and the severity of your symptoms.
+The speed of your recovery depends in part on the type of uveitis you have and how bad your symptoms are.
 Uveitis that affects the back of your eye (posterior uveitis or panuveitis, including retinitis or choroiditis) tends to heal more slowly than uveitis in the front of the eye (anterior uveitis or iritis).
 Severe inflammation takes longer to clear up than mild inflammation does.

 Uveitis can come back.
 Make an appointment with your doctor if any of your symptoms reappear or worsen.

 Your symptoms may prompt you to make an appointment with your primary doctor.
-You may be referred to a doctor who specializes in disorders of the eyes (ophthalmologist).
+You may be referred to a doctor who specializes in disorders of the eyes, called an ophthalmologist.